buffedelic/Heru_mqtt/README.md

 # Heru_mqtt
-Modbus to mqtt for hvac unit from Östberg
+Modbus to mqtt for hvac unit from Östberg\
-Automatic device discovery in Homeassistant
+Automatic device discovery in Homeassistant\
+This program runs on a raspberry pi zero w with usb to rs485 dongle connected to the HVAC.\

 ### ToDo